 Employee payment methods can be cash, paper check, direct deposit, or paycard.
 Some states don’t allow all of these payment options, so be sure to check your state’s website for guidance.
 In addition, many states have laws that require you to provide employees with a printed pay stub.

 Once you process payroll, you’ll want to either write paychecks or forward employee payment information to the bank for direct deposit.
 Of course, your payroll account has to be funded.
 How long this takes depends on whether you’re using software or doing the work manually.

-Let’s recap our payroll process in a timeline:
+Let’s recap our payroll process in a weekly timeline:

-- On Thursday, you make sure there’s enough money in your payroll account
+- On Thursday, make sure there’s enough money in your payroll account to fund the payouts.

 Maintain Payroll Records

 There are no federal laws that dictate what payroll records must be retained.
 However, there are requirements for what payroll information needs to be retained, such as full employee name, W-4 tax withholdings, full mailing address, and more.
-Most employers keep copies of the employee’s pay stub for this purpose after running the payroll process.
+To be safe, most employers keep copies of the employee’s pay stub after running the payroll process.

 As far as the timing of your payroll processing goes, it varies by state.
 For example, some states allow monthly pay cycles, while others require non-exempt employees (who are paid overtime) to be paid weekly.
-In addition, some states require a pay check to be provided immediately upon termination, requiring you to run an off-cycle payroll.
+In addition, some states require that you issue a paycheck immediately upon termination, requiring you to run an off-cycle payroll.

 We’ve provided a table below to assist you in determining your payroll processing time frames, along with state-by-state payroll information and due dates.
 The link on each state name below takes you to that state’s wage and hour page for more information.